Hospital Hypnotherapy Service

 - Anxiety and stress that may arise from illness

 Since the service was founded the team of hospital hypnotherapists have received more and more referrals as the benefits of hypnotherapy are increasingly recognised.
 In November 2016 we were thrilled to win a Beacon of Hope Award from the Lymphoma Association, in recognition of our work within UHW’s Haematology Department.

-Our team of five Clincial Hypnotherapists all trained with the prestigious Clifton Practice School of Hypnotherapy and hold the Hypnotherapy Practitioners Diploma.
+Our team of four Clincial Hypnotherapists all trained with the prestigious Clifton Practice School of Hypnotherapy and hold the Hypnotherapy Practitioners Diploma.
 All members of the team have also undergone further training in medical hypnotherapy theory and practice.